Monarchy of Barbados: Executive

 One of the main duties of the Crown was to appoint a prime minister, who thereafter headed the Cabinet and advised the monarch or governor-general on how to execute their executive powers over all aspects of government operations and foreign affairs.
 The monarch's, and thereby the viceroy's role was almost entirely symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate, while the Cabinet directed the use of the Royal Prerogative, which included the privilege to declare war, maintain the Queen's peace, and direct the actions of the Barbados Defence Force, as well as to summon and prorogue parliament and call elections.
 However, it is important to note that the Royal Prerogative belonged to the Crown and not to any of the ministers, though it might have sometimes appeared that way, and the constitution allows the governor-general to unilaterally use these powers in relation to the dismissal of a prime minister, dissolution of parliament, and removal of a judge in exceptional, constitutional crisis situations.

 There were also a few duties which were specifically performed by the Queen, such as appointing the governor-general, or the creation of Barbadian honours.

 The governor-general, to maintain the stability of government, appointed as prime minister the individual most likely to maintain the support of the House of Assembly.
 The governor-general additionally appointed a Cabinet, at the direction of the prime minister, at least five other ministers of the Crown.
 The Queen was informed by her viceroy of the acceptance of the resignation of a prime minister and the swearing-in of a new prime minister and other members of the ministry, she remained fully briefed through regular communications from her Barbadian ministers, and she held regular audiences with them whenever possible.
 Members of various executive agencies and other officials are appointed by the Crown.
-The appointment of privy councillors, senators, and Supreme Court justices also falls under the Royal Prerogative.
+The appointment of privy councillors, senators, and Supreme Court justices also fell under the Royal Prerogative.